-|Privacy||Privacy generally means that information communicated by a survivor about an incident of sexual, dating or stalking violence or sexual harassment will be shared only with individuals who need to know the information in order to provide support or provide assistance to the survivor (e.g. reviewing, investigating or resolving a complaint).
-There are many employees at Scripps and in the Consortium who have a duty to protect your privacy but are required to report information they receive about incidents to a member of Scripps’ Title IX team (and, sometimes in cross- campus matters to the other college’s Title IX office).
+|Privacy||Privacy generally means that information communicated about an incident of sexual, dating or stalking violence or sexual harassment will be shared only with individuals who need to know the information in order to provide support or provide assistance to the survivor.
+Many employees at Scripps and in the Consortium have a duty to protect your privacy but are required to report information they receive about incidents to the Scripps Title IX Coordinator (and, sometimes in cross- campus matters to the other college’s Title IX office).
 These employees are known as “Responsible Employees.”
-At Scripps Responsible Employees include the President and her leadership team, faculty, all Student Affairs staff, RAs, New Student Program coordinators, Peer Mentor team leaders, the Title IX team, coaches, and the registrar.
-If you are in doubt as to whether a member of the staff is a responsible employee, you may ask them before proceeding with the conversation.
-If there is still a question, you may email the Scripps Title IX Coordinator at firstname.lastname@example.org to ask for clarification without disclosing any details about an incident, including the name and school of the accused.|

-|Confidentiality||Confidentiality means that the support provider is prohibited from disclosing your identity or the substance of your conversation to the College, in the absence of imminent threat of harm to self or others.* There are confidential support services within the Consortium such as counselors at Monsour Counseling Center, medical staff at the Student Health Center, and clergy members at the CUC Chaplain office.
-These resources are not “anonymous” because you will reveal your identity to them and they work at the Consortium, but they will not disclose what you tell them about an incident of sexual violence to College officials.
-Outside licensed counselors, physicians, psychotherapists, and clergy are both confidential and anonymous resources.
+|Confidentiality||Confidentiality means that the support provider will not disclose your identity or the substance of your conversation to the College, unless there is an imminent risk of harm to self or others.* There are confidential supports within the Consortium such as the counselor and Director at the EmPOWER Center, counselors at Monsour Counseling Center, medical staff at the Student Health Center, and the CUC chaplains.